silverstripe/silverstripe-userforms/docs/en/userguide/03_form-submissions.md

 ## Setting up automated emails for submissions

-It is possible to set up automated emails upon each form submission, to do this navigate to the "Recipients" tab and click "Add Email Recipient".
+It is possible to set up automated emails upon each form submission, to do this navigate to the "Recipients" tab and click "Add new Email Recipient".

 ![Add email recipient](_images/add-email-recipient.png)